 Up to 15 students can be in the Academy at QPCS.
 Successful applicants will meet the following criteria:

 An excellent attendance, punctuality and work record

 Ability to undertake a paid internship in London for the last 2 weeks of the summer term AND the first 4 weeks of the summer holiday (with no exceptions)

-Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who will act as an advisor in terms of business etiquette, CV writing and even coursework.
-Students will need to travel to meet their mentor at least 10 times over 18 months of the programme.
+Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who they will meet with regularly.

 How do students get onto the Career Academy programme?